LSWR M7 class: Models

-Dapol manufactured a model of the M7 for British N gauge in 2006 but has since ended production of this model.
+Dapol introduced a British N gauge model of the M7 in 2006, but has since ended production of this model.
 An updated model using new tooling was announced in February 2021.

-Hornby Railways manufacture a model of the M7 in OO gauge.

-The earlier Triang Hornby company also manufactured an OO scale model of the M7 with opening firebox door and crew: model No. R.754, introduced in 1967.
+In 2006, Hornby Railways introduced a model of the M7 in OO gauge.
+The earlier Triang Hornby company also manufactured an OO scale model of the M7 with opening smokebox door and crew: model No. R.754, introduced in 1967.